 All the personal information we process is processed within the EEA.
 However, for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
 This will be done in accordance with guidance issued by the Information Commissioner’s Office.
 If you would like further information, please contact our Data Protection Officer (see ‘How to contact us’ below).

 Cookies and other tracking technologies

 We would like to send you information about key industry issues, products and services, competitions and special offers, which may be of interest to you.
-Where we have your consent or it is in our legitimate interests to do so, we may do this by post, email, telephone, text message (SMS) or automated call.
+Where we have your consent or it is in our legitimate interests to do so, we may do this by post, email, telephone, text message (SMS), automated call or push notification.